sumantra47/python-web-app/README.md

-# python-web-app-- using Git SCM
+# python-web-app-- using Git SCM!!

 Python app for CI CD